 On the other hand, the parietal layer is attached to the fibrous pericardium which also sticks to the underlying diaphragm (concretely, central tendon) (Fig. 5-47).
 During dissection, the parietal layer, fibrous pericardium, and diaphragm cannot be detached from one another.

 The serous pericardium undergoes the following developmental process.
 After the head fold (Fig. 6-16), the anterior serous pericardium grows to surround the tube-like heart with the exception of the posterior portion.
 The posterior portion is the dorsal mesentery made of double layers of the serous pericardium.
 From this stage, visceral and parietal layers are apparent.

 Successively, the dorsal mesentery disappears and the serous pericardium completely encircles the heart.
 The part that formerly used to be the dorsal mesentery is called the transverse pericardial sinus now, a part of the pericardial cavity (Fig. 5-9).

 Fig. 5-11.
 Two pericardial sinuses after development.

-As the heart gets bent and starts to take shape of the heart as we know it, the serous pericardium is reformed.
+As the heart gets bent and starts to take shape as we know it, the serous pericardium is reformed.
 In the longitudinal plane, the transverse pericardial sinus also appears where the dorsal mesentery has disappeared.
 Another sinus, another part of the pericardial cavity, is the oblique pericardial sinus between the heart and the vein.
 It is a dead end pouch, where visceral and parietal layers meet.
 The two sinuses can be touched after exposing the pericardial cavity of a cadaver.
 It is important to remember that the transverse one is opened, but the oblique one is closed.

 Fig. 5-12.
-Removal of heart, visceral layer of serous pericardium (left) to examine arteries, veins, parietal layer (right).
+Removal of heart, visceral layer of serous pericardium (Left) to examine arteries, veins, parietal layer (Right).

 Fig. 5-13.
 Heart with four chambers.